Prepare a hull for the win!

 Sailboat hull preparation

 The leading edge is obviously exposed to heeling.
 As for the trailing edge, it must be perfectly symmetrical.
-Do not hesitate to use templates to ensure this.
+Don't hesitate to use templates to ensure this.
 But beware: some one-design gauges limit the quality of preparation.
-Ask for more information.
+Find out more.

 Préparation de carène de voilier